zenhack/layout-dsl/README.md

 generate constant values to embed in executables, or potentially other applications.

-## Some rough ideas
+## Overview

-I'd like to be able to define two things:
+For each data type, we define two things:

 1. The logical structure of the data type
 2. Its physical layout.

 Example:

+    /* Declares a logical view of the data; base is one conceputal
-    type GDTEnt struct {
+     * field, so we express it that way. type GDTEnt struct {
+        // The `unit` type can be parametrized over any bit length:
-        base: uint32
+        base: uint<32>
-        limit: uint20
+        limit: uint<20>

         flags: struct {
             gr, sz: bool